Ladybugs (film): Production

+Sidney J. Furie became involved with directing Ladybugs when producer Andre Morgan, who'd previously worked with Furie as a producer on The Boys in Company C, told Furie of a project he and Albert S. Ruddy were working on that was similar in concept to The Bad News Bears.
+Furie accepted the directing job more out of a desire to work than anything else and claimed it was one of the best paid jobs he'd ever had working in the industry.
+For the casting of the character of Matthew both Jonathan Brandis and Leonardo DiCaprio auditioned for the role with the producers ultimately deciding to go with Brandis as DiCaprio looked too convincing in drag which they felt killed the joke.

 Shooting took place from July through September 1991 in and around Denver, Colorado.

 Release

 Paramount struggled with how to market the film and considered changing the title, as it clashed with Dangerfield's image as a profane comic.
 The film grossed almost US$15 million in the US and Canada, while Warner Bros. and Morgan Creek International obtained the foreign distribution rights.

 Reception

 Ladybugs was panned by critics.
-On Rotten Tomatoes holds an approval rating of 12% with an average rating of 3.69/10, based on 17 reviews.
+On Rotten Tomatoes holds an approval rating of 14% with an average rating of 3.9/10, based on 21 reviews.
 Audiences however polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Michael Wilmington of the Los Angeles Times wrote that the film flip-flops on its themes and "has the stale, slick, worked-over look of standard studio product".
 Vincent Canby of The New York Times wrote: "Even when the material is feeble, as it is here, Mr. Dangerfield can sometimes be funny."